 Known file sizes on Windows 10/8/7/XP are 15,872 bytes (68% of all occurrences), 15,360 bytes and 11 more variants.

 The inetinfo.exe file is a Windows system file.
 The program has no visible window.
 Inetinfo.exe is a Microsoft signed file.
 The software uses ports to connect to or from a LAN or the Internet.
 Inetinfo.exe is able to hide itself.
 Therefore the technical security rating is 10% dangerous, however you should also read the user reviews.

 Is inetinfo.exe a virus?
 No, it is not.
 The true inetinfo.exe file is a safe Microsoft Windows system process, called "Internet Information Services".

-However, writers of malware programs, such as viruses, worms, and trojans deliberately give their processes the same file name to escape detection.
+However, writers of malware programs, such as viruses, worms, and Trojans deliberately give their processes the same file name to escape detection.
 Viruses with the same file name are such as Generic PUP.z (detected by McAfee), and Backdoor.Agent.AAAA (detected by F-Secure).

 To ensure that no rogue inetinfo.exe is running on your PC, click here to run a Free Malware Scan.

-How to recognize suspicious variants?
-If inetinfo.exe is located in a subfolder of "C:\Documents and Settings", the security rating is 57% dangerous.
-The file size is 42,065 bytes (33% of all occurrences), 81,920 bytes and 4 more variants.
+If inetinfo.exe is located in a subfolder of the user's profile folder, the security rating is 56% dangerous.
+The file size is 42,065 bytes (33% of all occurrences), 81,920 bytes, 42,573 bytes, 44,401 bytes or 107,008 bytes.
 There is no file information.
 The program has no visible window.
 Inetinfo.exe is not a Windows system file.

-If inetinfo.exe is located in a subfolder of C:\Windows, the security rating is 43% dangerous.
-The file size is 880,640 bytes (50% of all occurrences) or 867,840 bytes.
+If inetinfo.exe is located in a subfolder of C:\Windows, the security rating is 50% dangerous.
+The file size is 880,640 bytes.